 What’s Your “Kili”?
-Three Thoughts on Climbing Your Highest Peak in 2017
+Three Thoughts on Climbing Your Highest Peak

 Lou’s idea of a long hike was a walk to the grocery store and back.
 In January of 2016 he set a goal to “Conquer Kili.”
 With no gear, zero hiking